pelicanbaytennisgroups/content/page/groups/newgroup/newgroupinfo.md

 >your name with a email link

-## When do we play --

-- Sundays in Janaury to May

-## Where and When do we play --
+## Where and When do we play

 - specify preferred time and courts
+- season and days of play

 ## Sign up to play, monthly match schedules